Breaking Bad: Season 3 (2010)

-On April 2, 2009, AMC announced that Breaking Bad was renewed for a third, 13-episode season.
-It premiered on March 21, 2010, and concluded on June 13, 2010.
+After Skyler confronts him, Walt briefly retires from the drug trade.
+Despite retiring, Gus manages to convince him to start cooking again, with a new and larger lab.
+Now being kicked out of the house, Walt moves into an apartment.
+Skyler comes over, and Walt finally confesses to her about his affiliation with the drug business.

+Meanwhile, Jesse, with help from Saul, purchases his house back from his parents.
+Around this time, Saul hires Mike to install surveillance throughout the White Residence.
+Hank's investigation leads back to Jesse through the deceased Combo.
+He finds no evidence, but assaults Jesse in a fit of rage believing he tricked him into thinking his wife, Marie, got into a car crash.
+Shortly after, he is suspended from the DEA.

-Skyler learns of Walt's crimes and seeks a divorce from him.
-Walt briefly retires from the drug trade, but Gus offers him a job cooking meth at a hidden lab with an assistant, Gale.
-Hank's investigation leads him to Jesse.
-He finds no evidence, but assaults Jesse and is suspended from the DEA.
-Walt, in order to keep Jesse from suing Hank, coerces Gus into replacing Gale with Jesse as his lab assistant.
+Walt, in order to keep Jesse from pressing charges against Hank, coerces Gus into replacing Gale with Jesse as his lab assistant.
 Hank is attacked by Tuco's vengeful cousins and kills them, becoming paralyzed in the aftermath.
-Jesse's behavior becomes erratic, and Walt is forced to kill two of Gus's drug dealers to protect Jesse.
-After an enraged Gus orders for them to be killed, Walt convinces Jesse to kill Gale so that Gus cannot replace them.
+Jesse meets Andrea Cantillo in rehab, and they shortly begin dating.
+She is the older sister of Tomás, the murderer of Combo.
+She also has a young child, Brock.
+Jesse's behavior becomes erratic, and Walt is forced to kill two of Gus's drug dealers to protect him.
+After an enraged Gus orders for them to be killed, Walt convinces Jesse to kill Gale so that Gus is unable to replace them.

+After Hank finds out about Gale's drug history, he suspects he was Heisenberg.
+While being mostly bed ridden, he begins investigating Gale's journals.
+While reading it with Walt, he finds the initials "W.W.", and jokingly says it was meant for Walt.
+Walt dismisses it as being a reference to author Walt Whitman, being one of Gale's favorite authors.

 Season 4 (2011)

-On June 14, 2010, AMC announced Breaking Bad was renewed for a fourth, 13-episode season.
-Production began in January 2011, the season premiered on July 17, 2011, and concluded on October 9, 2011.
 Originally, mini episodes of four minutes in length were to be produced before the premiere of the fourth season, but these did not come to fruition.

-Gus tightens security at the lab after Gale's death.
-Gus and Mike drive a wedge between Walt and Jesse, coercing Jesse to be their solitary cook while at the same time eliminating the Mexican cartel.
-Skyler accepts Walt's meth cooking and conspires with Saul to launder the earnings.
+Gus tightens security at the lab after Gale's death, while he and Mike drive a wedge between Walt and Jesse, coercing Jesse to be their solitary cook while at the same time eliminating the Mexican cartel.
+Skyler accepts Walt's meth cooking and conspires with Saul to launder the earnings through purchasing the car wash Walt used to work at.
 Hank, in recovery, tracks Gale's death to Gus and the drug trade.
-Walt tricks Jesse into turning against Gus, and convinces Hector Salamanca, the last living member of the cartel, to detonate a bomb while meeting with Gus, killing them both.
+Walt tricks Jesse into turning against Gus, through poisoning Brock with a lily of the valley plant, along with convincing Hector Salamanca—the last living member of the cartel—to detonate a bomb while meeting with Gus in the nursing home, killing them both.

 Season 5 (2012–13)

 On August 14, 2011, AMC announced that Breaking Bad was renewed for a fifth and final season consisting of 16 episodes.
 Season five is split into two parts, each consisting of 8 episodes.
-The first half premiered on July 15, 2012, while the second half premiered on August 11, 2013.
-In August 2013, AMC released a trailer promoting the premiere of final season with Bryan Cranston reading the poem "Ozymandias" by Percy Bysshe Shelley, over timelapse shots of Breaking Bad locations.